В консольных версиях World of Tanks появится PvE-кампания

 "Somewhere in the Arathi highlands, Thrall, young war Chief of the Orc hordes

 The mission is a tutorial, teaching you the basics of the game.
 Follow the

 lit up beacons and eventually you will come across several grunt.
 Select

-them and follow the path.
+them and follow

 You soon come across a lone gnoll.
 Send all your units in and destroy it.

 There is a Gnoll camp further south along the path, so destroy it too.